TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 16/Luke 16.29.md

 ---

-But Abraham saith, They have Moses and the prophets; let them hear them.
+"But Abraham said to him, 'They have Moses and the prophets.
+Let them listen to them.'